-For dramatically accelerating the rate at which semiconductor-based devices and systems can be produced by developing the concept of an independent semiconductor manufacturing foundry.
+For dramatically accelerating the production of semiconductor-based devices and systems by developing an independent semiconductor manufacturing foundry.

 In my career, I have done best by following my interest, rather than going where the big money was supposed to be.